suhui0301/AAI_Assignment-1_MLP_Python/README.md

 # 🧠 Multi-Layer Perceptron (MLP): XOR Logic Implementation

 **Description:**
-An Advanced Artificial Intelligence assignment focused on **Developing a MLP from Scratch**.
-This assignment serves as a technical demonstration of solving non-linear classification problems (XOR Gate) using a custom-built neural network architecture without the aid of external libraries like NumPy or TensorFlow.
+An Advanced Artificial Intelligence assignment focused on **Developing an MLP from Scratch** in Python.
+MLP is a custom-built neural network architecture and acts as a virtual XOR gate.
+This assignment serves as a technical demonstration of solving non-linear classification problems by using and training the MLP without the aid of external libraries like NumPy or TensorFlow.

 ---